 Additionally, it is a safe machine to use even for those who have a visual impairment.
 With this, Planet Fitness doesn’t have to really worry about accidental injuries in the gym.

 Having easy-to-use machines like rowing machines and the Smith Machine that replaces a bench press, a squat rack, and other exercise machines means less time with Planet Fitness trainers, and a more “make your own workout” experience.

 Low-impact exercises mean less chance of injury while exercising.
 Planet Fitness wants its members to remain members!
 If they can provide them with exercise machines that don’t injure people in the process, members are less likely to cancel their membership.

 Furthermore, the rowing machine can also be considered a cardio machine.
 It helps with the lungs and heart.
 Many people who attempt to start working out usually want to improve their body image and health due to dissatisfaction with their current circumstances.

 Finally, rowing machines can be a good substitute for treadmills or ellipticals.
 Treadmills and ellipticals are also cardio machines but they are more focused on the lower body.

 If you’re a beginner, wouldn’t you want to be able to target all body parts by simply using one machine?

-How To Use The Rowing Machines At Planet Fitness
+How To Use A Planet Fitness Rowing Machine

 Rowing machines are beginner-friendly and simple to use.
 Don’t be afraid to use them, even if it is your first time!